Kyriosity/read-write/README+/software/QA/README+/code-quality.md

 Also, prominent individuals may develop great parts/apps alone and are so keen at keeping all details and the whole picture in mind that they don't need to and like to lose time with code organization.

-However, these cases are exceptional, not about enterprise development and mostly past.
+However, these cases are exceptional, not about enterprise development, and mostly past.

 \___________\
 &nbsp; &nbsp; <sup>:wilted_flower:</sup> <samp>Budget/time jaws, code conveyors, unsuited teams, bad management, or intentional obfuscation.</samp>\